What Is Demerol?

 - watery eyes

-Even when suffering from abuse and addiction, it’s not recommended a person quit using Demerol ‘cold turkey,’ or without professional help or medication.
+Even when suffering from use and addiction, it’s not recommended a person quit using Demerol ‘cold turkey,’ or without professional help or medication.
 Opioid addiction may cause severe symptoms of withdrawal, and a person may need a medically supervised detoxification, or detox, to help quit using Demerol.

 A medically supervised detox likely occurs in a hospital or inpatient treatment center.
 Once there, staff can monitor a person’s progress, administer medications if necessary, and provide a safe and comfortable environment for the pain and discomfort of withdrawal.

 While detox is a necessary step towards recovery, a medically supervised detox is not a treatment for addiction.
 For the best results, a person should enter rehab or receive treatment immediately following detox.
-There are many treatment options available for a person suffering from Demerol abuse and addiction.
+There are many treatment options available for a person suffering from Demerol use and addiction.

-Treatment Options For Demerol Abuse And Addiction
+Health Treatment Options For Demerol Addiction Patients

 The most effective treatment for addiction involves the combination of medications and behavioral therapy.
-Currently, there are three government-approved medications that may be used to treat Demerol abuse and addiction: methadone, buprenorphine, and naltrexone.
+Currently, there are three government-approved medications that may be used to treat Demerol use and addiction: methadone, buprenorphine, and naltrexone.

 Medication-assisted therapy, or MAT, will likely use these medications to help with intense drug cravings and symptoms of withdrawal.
 It’s a common misunderstanding that using these drugs during treatment switches one addiction for another, but this is false.
-These drugs are used in treatment because they do not produce intoxicating effects that lead to abuse and addiction.
+These drugs are used in treatment because they do not produce intoxicating effects that lead to use and addiction.

 Although these medications can help with treatment, MAT is likely ineffective for treating addiction long-term.
 To give a person the best chances for recovery, MAT should be used along with behavioral therapy.